 By Anish Chand in Lautoka

-Anish Chand is a Fiji Times journalist.
+Anish Chand is the Fiji Times West Bureau chief reporter.
 Republished with permission.